 Yale Transfer Acceptance Rate

-The most recent available Yale transfer data comes from Fall 2024, when the university reported a transfer acceptance rate of 1.46%.
+The most recent available Yale transfer data comes from Fall 2025, with an acceptance rate of 2.58%.
 Here’s the breakdown:

 Yale Waitlist Acceptance Rate

-The most recent available waitlist data comes from the Class of 2028, which had a 4.07% acceptance rate.
+The most recent available waitlist data comes from the Class of 2029, which had a 4.34% waitlist acceptance rate.
 Here’s the breakdown:

-In practical terms, this means movement off the Yale waitlist is limited and highly dependent on small shifts in enrollment.
+However, movement off the Yale waitlist remains limited and highly dependent on small shifts in enrollment.
 While admission from the waitlist is possible, it functions more as a contingency tool for the university rather than a significant secondary round of admissions.

 Frequently Asked Questions